masonyoungblood/CattleBrandABM/README.md

 probability of adopting components and angles, where zero is neutrality, one is proportional to their observed frequencies, and values greater than one increase their influence beyond their observed frequencies.
+When only a subset of angles are possible for a particular component, then only the frequencies of those particular angles in the population are considered.

 The map below shows an example of copying and distinctiveness radii (200 km and 100 km, respectively) around a target zip code, shown by the